The most effective strategies for securing jobs and other opportunities involve preparation, research, and connections.

 Leverage Your Connections

 Spend most of your job search time on talking with people you know and can meet – referral is an employer’s preferred method of hire and many positions are never advertised.
 Networking is the job search strategy with the biggest payoff.
-Use PirateConnect, LinkedIn, the SU Alumni Directory, professional organizations, and structured networking events such as SU’s Career Connections BBQ and Careers in… events.
+Use PirateConnect, LinkedIn, the SU Alumni Directory, professional organizations, and structured networking events such as SU’s Curious Conversations and Career Connections BBQ events.

 Research and Apply Directly to EmployersThe Internet is a great research tool, but don’t spend all your time on third-party job boards, which are much less effective.
 Use your Google skills to search for strings like “Austin television stations” to identify employers who do the kind of work that interests you in the geographic location of your choice.
 Then go directly to employers’ own sites, where they’re most likely to advertise jobs if they do so at all.
 Look for “About Us,” “Jobs,” “Careers,” “Employment,” etc.

 Attend career fairsJob fairs are a great opportunity to meet face-to-face with an employer’s representative.
 Getting face time can set you apart from the competition.
 To prepare for a career fair:

 - Visit the fair’s website to see employers who will attend.